tjjlemaire/IntroNE/README.md

 - Download and install a Python distribution from https://www.anaconda.com/download/ using the Anaconda installer
 - Open the Anaconda prompt
 - Clone this repository: `git clone https://github.com/tjjlemaire/IntroNE.git`.
-To do this you will need to have Git installed on your computer (you can download it from https://git-scm.com/downloads).
-Alternatively, you can download the code archive and unzip it.
+To do this you will need to have [Git](https://git-scm.com/downloads) installed on your computer.
+Alternatively, you can download the repo archive and unzip it (although the Git way is highly advised).
-- Move to the code folder: `cd IntroNE`
+- Move to the repo folder: `cd IntroNE`
 - Create a new anaconda environment: `conda create -n introne python=3.8`
 - Activate the anaconda environment `conda activate introne`
 - Install the code dependencies: `pip install -r requirements.txt`
 - You're all set!

-### Running a notebook

-To execute a notebook locally:
+### Notebook execution

 - Open an anaconda prompt
 - Activate the anaconda environment: `conda activate introne`
 - Move to this repository